 Time to do a quick website review & take action!

-When was the last time you had a good look at your own website (through your potential client’s eyes)?
+When was the last time you had a good look at your own website (through your potential clients’ eyes)?
 Make some time now (30-60min is often enough) to do a quick website review.
-Get yourself pen and paper, go through your website or Etsy shop, and write down at least 5 specific actions that you will do to improve your website (this week, or with a specific deadline):
+Get yourself pen and paper, go through your website or Etsy shop, and write down at least 5 specific actions that you will do to improve them (either this week, or with a specific deadline).

-• Is it immediately clear what you are selling on your homepage?
-Have you got a so called ‘hero image’ that really shows what you do?
-The reality is that most of your website visitors will spend less than 3 seconds before they move on, so you have got very little time to make that great first impression and get potential clients clicking further into your site towards your gorgeous work.
+• Is it immediately clear from your homepage what you are offering?
+Have you got strong images that highlight exactly what you do?
+Most of your website visitors will spend less than 3 seconds on your homepage before they move on, so you have got very little time to make that good first impression and get potential clients clicking further into your site towards your creative work.

 • Does your website show what you really want to be known for?
-And does it connect with your ideal clients?
-Don’t just think about WHAT you sell (e.g. your gorgeous handmade jewellery, embroidered portraits or lino prints of nature and landscapes) but also how your ideal client wants to feel about your work.
-You are selling much more than just a product or creative work – does your website connect with that emotion too?
-Does your website position you correctly and does your website resonate with your ideal client and what they really want?
-(By the way … if your website actually puts some people off, that’s a good sign that you are working on attracting the right clients to you!)
+Does it connect with your ideal clients?
+Don’t just think about WHAT you sell (e.g. your handmade jewellery, embroidered portraits, or lino prints of nature and landscapes) but also how your ideal client wants to feel about your work.
+You are selling much more than just a product or creative work – does your website content connect visitors emotionally too?
+Does your website position you correctly and does your website resonate with your ideal clients and what they really want?
+(By the way … if your website actually puts some people off, that’s a good sign that you are working on attracting the right clients!
+Not everyone is going to love what you offer)

 • Is your website easy to navigate?
-Do your clients find it easy to find what they are looking for?
+Can your website visitors find what they are looking for – quickly and easily?
 Is your navigation bar clear with words that explain what to find in each category?
 Are your categories organised both by collections but also per product (e.g. necklaces, bracelets, brooches)?
 Do you need to re-organise or simplify your categories?
 You might find it useful to ask a few people to use your website and just observe them and see what they find easy and difficult about your website.

 • Have you organised your work in collections or are you just showing loads of individual items?
 We are big fans of creating collections!
 Make sure that you only show your best work and that there is a clear design style throughout your work and website.
-If there is too much clutter and it’s confusing then your potential clients will get overwhelmed and walk away.
-Make time to curate your website.
+If there is too much clutter and it’s confusing then your potential clients will get overwhelmed and leave.
+Make time to curate your website – less is often more.

 • Are all your images sharp?
 Is there consistency in the images, the lighting, styling and background?
 Are you showing your creative work in the best possible way?
-Do you have nice large images of your creative work, truly showing the detail of your craftsmanship?
+Are you showing your jewellery on, are you showing a scarf being worn, are you showing artworks in situ?
+Do you have high quality large images of your creative work, truly showing the detail of your craftsmanship?
 Professional photography (and increasingly video) is crucial to increase your online sales.

 • Is your website up-to-date?
-Do you have any old blog posts, images, seasonal hashtags (e.g. Christmas) or projects lurking around that you need to remove?
-Giving your website once or twice per year a good clear out is part of your essential website maintenance.
-Identify your 20% least-selling items, do a sale and then remove them permanently from your website.
+Do you have any old blog posts, images, seasonal content (e.g. Christmas) or projects lurking around that you need to remove?
+Giving your website a good clear out once or twice per year is part of your essential website maintenance.
+Identify your 20% least-selling items, have a sale, and then remove them permanently from your website.
 This sale will make space (and hopefully will bring in some money too!) to launch your new creative work.

 • Is your branding (your logo, colours, fonts) still up to date and reflective of the kind of clients you want to attract?
 A strong brand is often simple, with a clear and consistent message.
 Keep your website design simple but let your brand personality shine through.

 • Does your website look good on different computers or screens?
 What about on mobile phones?
+Mobile makes up 58.21% of global internet traffic (May 2024).
 It’s surprising how different your website might look on different devices or by logging in with different browsers (e.g. Google Chrome or Firefox).
 Also check how easy it is to read your texts when viewing your website on a mobile phone rather than on a computer screen.
+Font size is very important online.

-• Do you have any automatic popups for your email list that popup before your website visitors have had any time to look around?
-These popups can work really well to generate signups, but if they show up too early then they can be really irritating.
-Make sure that you amend the time before they popup to at least 30seconds.
+• Do you have any automatic pop ups asking people to sign up for your email list that pop up before your website visitors have had time to look around?
+These can work really well to generate signups, but if they show up too early then they can be really irritating.
+Make sure that you amend the time before they pop up to at least 30 seconds and play around with trying them on different pages on your website.
+If you have an active blog page, why not put your email sign up pop up there?

-It’s very easy to forget to review your website regularly as a busy creative, so make time to do your own review and to do the work.
+It’s very easy to forget to review your website regularly as a busy creative business owner, so make time to do your own review and to make the necessary changes.

 Step 2: Do you drive traffic to your website regularly?
-Do you know how to?
+AND Do you know how to?

-When you are feeling a bit more confident about your website then the next step is to start inviting more potential clients to visit your website again.
+When you are feeling a bit more confident about your website then the next step is to start inviting more potential clients to visit your website..

 The 4 main ways to get more website visitors (and therefore to increase your online sales chances!) are:

-1. SEO (Search Engine Optimatisation) basically include key words on your website so that people can find your site.
+1. SEO (Search Engine Optimatisation).
+Include key words on your website so that people can find your site.
+You can find lots of free keyword research tools here.

 2. Email marketing is one of the most effective ways to get online sales!
-When people sign up to your database then they really want to hear from you as they are interested.
-Are you keeping in touch regularly with short, visual, timely and relevant emails for your audience and clients?
+When people sign up to your database then they really want to hear from you as they have shown that they are interested by giving you their details.
+Don’t then ignore them!
+Are you keeping in touch regularly with short, visual, timely, and relevant emails for your audience and clients?
 Read these 14 expert tips to grow your mailing list

-3. Social media is of course super popular, but are you indeed using it in a professional way, and include links to specific pages on your website?
+3. Social media is of very popular, but are you using it in a professional way, and including links and calls to action to get people to specific pages on your website?

-4. Other creative marketing methods e.g. sending something in the post, marketing at events or locally.
+4. Other creative marketing methods e.g. sending something in the post, marketing at events, contacting press or local marketing.

-Following up after an event by email can be one of the best ways to increase your online sales as they have already seen and hold your work, and met you in person.
+Following up after an event by email can be one of the best ways to increase your online sales as those people have already seen and held your work, and met you in person.

-Especially if you are using Etsy or another popular online market place then understanding the basics of SEO is crucial.
-Including the right key words into your product descriptions or writing specific commissioning case studies can help you to get found.
+If you are using Etsy or another popular online market place then understanding the basics of SEO is crucial.
+Including the right keywords in your product descriptions or writing specific commissioning case studies can help you to get found.

 If you are disappointed with low online sales then check how many visitors you are actually getting.
-Using an online tool such as Google Analytics can give you much needed data, about the numbers, but also which pages are popular, where your website visitors are from, and the keywords they used to find you.
-Check in on Google Analytics regularly and start to spot patterns and the reasons why you are getting more or fewer visitors, rather than checking each day!
+Using an online tool such as Google Analytics or your websites own analytics can give you much needed data, about the numbers, but also which pages are popular, where your website visitors are from, and the keywords they used to find you.
+Check your website analytics regularly and start to spot patterns and the reasons why you are getting more or fewer visitors.

 Be aware that a conversion rate of about 3% is considered to be normal.